tscmacdonald/bfg-fleetlists/_site/_units/grunt.md

 notes:
   |
-   May not come to new heading.
+   May not *Come to New Heading*.
 Boarding strength 2: counts as a 2HP vessel in boarding actions.
 Rolls 2 dice to damage an opposing ship when it rams.
 Must use large (60mm) base.
 ---